Thursday, August 25, 2022

 And since the contrafact

-is key, perhaps swing what
+is key, perhaps riff on what

 —as the conductor